 Holford Partners Curaden have provided treatment for different generations of the same families and children have grown up with us by their side, some of which now have their own children who are also patients at the clinic.

 Yes, once your child has turned 7 years old or older we recommend an orthodontic consultation to assess and diagnose if a functional appliance and perhaps braces at a later stage are suitable treatments for them.
-Orthodontic treatment is also dependant on your child developing the majority of their permanent teeth.
+Orthodontic treatment is a major part of paediatric dentistry.
+It is always better to treat the alignment of your child’s teeth as soon as the majority of their permanent teeth have developed and come through.

-Also, find a pediatric dental clinic for your child.
+Also, find a clinic that offers paediatric dentistry to cater to your child’s needs.
 Such a clinic is designed to psychologically make your child feel safe and comfortable.

 A child’s baby or milk teeth, also known as primary teeth, begin to loosen and fall out at about age 6.
 The teeth fall out to make room for permanent teeth.